 Talent affixing mouse’s head to the recording rig.

+Demonstrator for steps 3.7.1 – 3.9.1 : Elzbieta Dulko

 Then, coat the silicon probe shank with fluorescent dye so that the probe trajectory can be reconstructed after the experiment [1-TXT].
 After that, mount the probe on the manipulator and set the desired angle [2].